uber/Cadence-Docs/src/blog/_posts/2022-02-28-community-spotlight-february-2022.md

 ## Community Supporting the Community

-During February 16 questions were posted in the Cadence #support [Slack](http://t.uber.com/cadence-slack) channel from new cadence users and existing community members looking for help and guidance.
+During February 16 questions were posted in the Cadence #support [Slack](http://t.uber.com/cadence-slack) channel from new Cadence users and existing community members looking for help and guidance.
 A very big thank you to the following community members who took the time to help others:  Ali, David, Tamas Weisz, Liang Mei, Quanzheng Long, peaceChoi, Emrah Seker, Ben Slater and Sathyaraju Sekaran.

 It’s great to see that we are supporting each other - and that is exactly what communities do!